National Cycle Route 65

-National Cycle Network (NCN) Route 65 is a Sustrans National Route that runs from Hornsea on the North Sea Coast of The East Riding of Yorkshire via Hull and York to Middlesbrough.
+National Cycle Network (NCN) Route 65 is a Sustrans National Route that runs from Hornsea, on the North Sea coast in the East Riding of Yorkshire, via Hull and York, to Middlesbrough.
 It is fully open and signed.

 Between Hornsea and York it forms the eastern end of the Trans Pennine Trail.
 The section between York and Linton-on-Ouse is part of the Way of the Roses.
-In 1998 Route 65 between Hull and Middlesbrough was branded The White Rose cycle route.
+In 1998 the route between Hull and Middlesbrough was branded the White Rose cycle route.
 This branding is no longer in use.

 Route

 Hornsea to Hull

 This part of the route runs almost entirely along the dismantled trackbed of the Hull and Hornsea Railway and is known as the Hornsea Rail Trail.
 The path takes a straight route over the flat Holderness plain and is 15 mi in length.